indu-explores-data/Sales-Power-BI-Report/README.md

 > ℹ️ Tip: Use the top-level slicers to filter by regions, segments, or date ranges to see how metrics evolve.

-## 🎯 Purpose of This Dashboard
+## 🎯 Purpose of This Report

-This dashboard was created to:
+This report was created to:

 - Provide stakeholders with actionable insights
 - Monitor store performance across different dimensions